getzola/zola/README.md

 $ git submodule update --init
 ```

-Gutenberg only works with syntaxes in the `.sublime-syntax` format.
+Zola only works with syntaxes in the `.sublime-syntax` format.
 If your syntax
 is in `.tmLanguage` format, open it in Sublime Text and convert it to `sublime-syntax` by clicking on
 Tools > Developer > New Syntax from ... and put it at the root of `sublime_syntaxes`.